Haywards Heath: History

 In the 1960s and 1970s, two light industrial estates were built.
 Office development has lately resulted in the town being a regional or national centre for a number of national companies and government agencies.

 The population has risen from 200 in the early 1850s to 22,800 (2001 census), making it one of the larger towns in West Sussex.
 The area of the civil parish is 974.99 ha.

 The parish church, dedicated to St Wilfrid, and the Roman Catholic church of St Paul are among the churches and chapels in Haywards Heath.
 Other places of worship include the Methodist church in Perrymount Road and two Baptist churches, St Richards (C of E), the Church of the Presentation (C of E) and the Ascension Church (C of E).

 The Priory of Our Lady of Good Counsel on Franklynn Road was built in 1886 and is Grade II listed.
-In 1978 it was converted to a restaurant and offices.

 Haywards Heath was in East Sussex, but a change to the county boundary in 1974 brought it under the jurisdiction of West Sussex.
-The town hall was completed in 1990.
+Haywards Heath Town Hall was completed in 1990.

+On May 9, 1946, delegates from thirteen countries, including representatives of the British and Foreign Bible Society, met in Haywards Heath to establish the United Bible Societies.
+Headquartered in Swindon, this society numbered in 2025 more than 150 chapter (national) societies and worked in more than 200 countries, translating and publishing Bibles.

+Governance

+Haywards Heath has a town council, consisting of 16 councillors.
+As of May 2025, the council is run by the Liberal Democrats, with seats held as follows:

+The current mayor of Haywards Heath is Cllr Duncan Pascoe.